filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 For each deal, the function:
 - removes state for any unactivated deals that have timed out (“expired”);
 - settles incremental payments for activated deals; and
-- removes state for any completed or terminated deals.
+- settles payments/refunds/penalties and removes state for any completed or terminated deals.

 This proposal is to provide a new, explicit user message to settle payments, and provide an explicit method to settle deals.